 2014 is almost over!
 There is still time to complete your course this year.
 Weekend class begins 11/15/2014 and the Daytime class begins 12/1/2014.
 Don’t put off your new beginning!
 It starts with your 1st step!

-The Assisted Living Certified Caregiver Program, as approved by the Arizona Board for Nursing Care Institution Administrators and Assisted Living Facility Managers (NCIA Board) is a 62-hour equivalent program which includes a respective 30 hours of classroom/laboratory hours, and external classroom preparation.
-This program will provide students with the theory and skills required by the Arizona Department of Health Services to practice as a certified caregiver in the assisted living setting, and in some cases, home health agencies.
+The Assisted Living Certified Caregiver Program, as approved by the Arizona Board for Nursing Care Institution Administrators and Assisted Living Facility Managers (NCIA Board) is a 104-hour program which includes a respective 78 hours of classroom/skill lab hours, and 26 hours of eLearning through AMTI’s web portal.
+This program will provide students with the theory and skills required by the Arizona Board of Nursing Care Institution Administrators and Assisted Living Facility Managers (NCIA Board) to practice as an Assisted Living Caregiver in the assisted living setting, and in some cases, home health agencies.

 - Register For Classes

-- View/Print “2013 Assisted Living Information” (PDF format)
+- View/Print “2015 Assisted Living Caregiver Information” (PDF format)

 - Copy of High School Diploma, G.E.D., College Diploma/Transcript, or AMTI Test is required.

 - Complete 26 eLearning Hours and 78 classroom hours for a total of 104 hours.

 - CNA Bridge students must complete 26 eLearning Hours, 20 Classroom hours, and pass all competency exams.

 - Complete Requirements For the Arizona Food Handlers Card. (effective 10/1/13)

 - Complete and Submit the AZDPS fingerprint card application. (effective 10/1/13)